 A simple play on words can be just as effective, saying one thing but implying another, such as hinting at military titles in ‘Major spat on General Average’, or above a piece on why certain screws are ineffective at securing the plates on medium-speed diesel engines: ‘Allen screws it up badly’.

 Wiser heads sometimes prevailed: a story criticising the homogeneous loading of bulk carriers went under a more prosaic headline after the editor rejected ‘Homophobia’.

 We hired some professional designers for the 2003 redesign, and the availability of online photo libraries made it possible to find more interesting imagery than the standard PR shot of industry worthies holding a plaque or cutting a ribbon.
 There were still pictures of ships, of course, but we tried to vary it as much as possible.
 When one of the directors suggested we should always put a ship on the cover “because it’s a magazine about ships”, we stressed that it was a magazine about business, which is an abstract concept and so merits an abstract image.
-In the same vein, Investors Chronicle is a magazine about money, but they never put pictures of piles of money on the cover.
+In the same vein, Investors Chronicle is a magazine about money, but they seldom put pictures of piles of money on the cover.

 For any magazine, the cover has one purpose, which is the same purpose as the wrapper on a chocolate bar: to persuade someone to pluck it from the shelves, tear off the plastic sleeve and open the magazine.
 There’s nothing like a pile of magazines still in their wrappers to make someone cancel their subscription.
 Finding the right image 51 times a year was always a challenge.